The Abuse in a Violently Different Dimension

-With that decided he got out of bed and put his clothes on, noticing the soreness had largely disappeared.
+With that decided he stepped out of bed and put his old clothes on.
+He noticed that the soreness all over his body had largely disappeared.
 The only thing that still bothered him was his headache, but he would use the same tactic on it which he used for Dumbledore.

-He was relatively close to the Great Hall when someone came towards him in the opposite direction.
+He was relatively close to the Great Hall when someone came barreling towards him.
 A closer look showed that it was the unknown teacher from the night before.

-"Morning Harry," the man said with a quick nod and smile, before walking past him.
-Harry turned around to watch frowning the retreating back of the man.
+"Morning, Mister Potter," the man said with a quick nod and smile, before walking past him.
+Harry turned around and stared frowning at the retreating back of the man.

 And he did.

-He turned to face Neville, who he knew the voice belonged to, and then stared flabbergasted at the Gryffindor.
-He didn't look like the Neville he knew.
+He turned to face Neville, who he recognized by voice, and then stared flabbergasted at the other Gryffindor.
+Neville didn't look anything like himself.
 Harry could still vaguely see his old friend in him, but that was all.
-This Neville looked stronger, more confident and certainly broader shouldered.
+Neville looked stronger, more confident and certainly had broader shoulders.

-Neville gave his friends around him an odd, half-amused look.
-"I know that people can't help being in awe of my great person, Potter," he said with a gracious smirk.
-"But stop staring or people might take it wrongly."
+Neville gave the guys around him an semi-amused look.
+"I know that people can't help being in awe of my great person, Potter," he said with a gracious smirk that looked completely off on his face. "-but stop staring or people might start to think things."

-Harry just stared at him as if he had sprouted another head (or a different one for that matter) and raised a questioning brow.
+Harry just stared at him as if he had sprouted another head-or a different one for that matter-and raised questioning a brow.
 Had Neville just sounded arrogant?
-Well, that was one thing he had never expected from the guy.
+Well, that was one thing he had never expected from the usually meek guy.

-"Potter, go to your own house table.
-I don't think anyone here has invited you to sit with them," he snorted and took a gulp of his pumpkin juice.
-"Why would they," he added with a soft chuckle, which was promptly joined by others at the Gryffindor table.
+"Potter, you Puffs have your own bloody house-table.
+I don't think anyone here has invited you to sit with them," he snorted and took a big gulp of his pumpkin juice.
+"We don't associate with losers like you," he added with a soft chuckle, which was promptly joined by others at the Gryffindor table.

-"What's up with him?" he heard someone ask and then another muttered something about the stability of his mind.
-Was it not that even Harry was doubting his sanity; he would have turned around and told them to shut up so he could think.
+"What's up with him?" he heard someone ask.
+Then another student muttered something about the stability of his mind.
+Was it not that even Harry was doubting his sanity; he would have turned around and told them to shut their traps or he would do it for them.

 To Be Continued